mappls-api/mappls-web-plugins/tracking-plugin-advanced/readme.md

 - `dPopup` :"end text", available for end icon popup
 - `start_icon` : {   url: 'location.png',
                         width: 40,
-                        height: 40
+                        height: 40,
+                        popupOptions:{offset: {'bottom': [0, -20]}, openPopup:false },
+                        offset:[0, -18]
-                    }, Supports PNG format as of now.
+                    }, //Supports PNG format as of now.
 - `end_icon` : { url: 'location.png',
                  width: 40,
                  height: 40
+                popupOptions:{offset: {'bottom': [0, -20]}, openPopup:false },
+                /* offset:[0, -18] */
                     },Supports PNG format as of now.
+- start_icon:false // if set as false then marker will not be visible
+- end_icon: false // if set as false then marker will not be visible

 #### Step 5: Method call  for Tracking Plugin